-Many Business leaders are strongly arguing that Britain urgently needs to expand it’s airport capacity in the south east.
+Many business leaders are strongly arguing that Britain urgently needs to expand its airport capacity in the south-east.
 The easiest and quickest method to increase airport expansion would be to expand Heathrow to include a third runway and sixth terminal.
 However, there is vocal opposition from local residents and green groups against expanding Heathrow.
 Opponents argue that expanding Heathrow is unnecessary and would significantly increase noise and air pollution, reducing the quality of life for many thousands.

-Arguments For Expansion of Heathrow
+Arguments for Expansion of Heathrow

 - Without increasing airport capacity, the UK will lose out on business competitiveness and tourism.
 Lack of airport capacity is often cited as a constraint on expanding UK business.
-Heathrow is the quickest option to build a world class hub airport.
+Heathrow is the quickest option to build a world-class hub airport.
 The alternative, such as building a hub on the Thames estuary would take several years longer (up to 20 years).

 source (FoE) – who also criticise these figures

 - Cost Effective.
 Heathrow already had good transport links.
 A third runway would be the cheapest way to create additional capacity.

 - Existing Infrastructure.
 Heathrow already has a well-developed transport infrastructure which increases the efficiency of adding an extra runway at Heathrow.
 High Speed II could be extended to Heathrow offering a fast connection from Birmingham.

 - Employment.
 Heathrow is also a big employer in the area supporting 250,000 jobs.
 Relocating to another hub airport would lead to job losses in the Heathrow area.